OXID-eSales/usercentrics/README.md

 ### Install

-The Usercentrics module is already included in the OXID eShop `v6.2.4`.
+The Usercentrics module is already included in the OXID eShop `v6.2.4` compilation.

-If you use an eShop version below >`v6.2.4` (for example `v6.2.0`), you can install the module with composer like that:
+Module can be installed manually, by using composer:
 ```bash
 $ composer require oxid-professional-services/usercentrics
 ```